 According to a study published in the journal Neuroendocrinology Letters, leaky gut has been shown to cause various neurocognitive disorders.
 For example, the inflammatory response characteristic of intestinal hyperpermeability triggers the release of pro-inflammatory cytokines and other chemicals that are thought to induce depression.

 As Dr. Natasha Campbell-McBride shares in her book GAPS: Gut and Psychology Syndrome, the GAPS theory is that a leaky gut allows chemicals, bacteria, waste, and other toxins to enter the bloodstream, which would normally have been prevented.
 These foreign particles then travel around the body, making their way up to the brain which can affect its function and development, causing conditions like “brain fog” and even autism.

 Autism may be connected to problems in the gut microbiome, particularly within the first year of life.

 Leaky Gut Diet: Foods to Eat & Avoid

-Adopting a leaky gut diet can help to support healing, as it promotes the consumption of foods that are easy to digest, that may assist in repairing the lining of the intestines, are free from allergens, and which are anti-inflammatory.
+Adopting a leaky gut diet can help to support healing, as it promotes the consumption of foods that are easy to digest, that may assist in repairing the lining of the intestines, are anti-inflammatory, and free from allergens.

 Dr. Josh Axe shares a full Leaky Gut Diet and Treatment Plan here, explaining what foods to include more of in the diet, and which inflammatory foods to avoid.

 Have you or someone you known had leaky gut?
 What were some of the things that helped?
 Share below.